lounoelle21/microbiome_analysis/README.md

 # microbiome_analysis
-Scripts generated and collected for microbiome research
+This reprository contains scripts I generated and/or collected from different sources for my microbiome research Scripts folder contains the following:
+1) Qiime2 workflow
+2) MaAsLin2
+3) Random Forest (